1011010010100010/jm-castle-warehouse/run/how-to.md

 If you are running castle-warehouse as a service, then it is necessary to stop the service before executing this file.

+If you are running castle-warehouse as a service, then it is necessary to execute install-service.bat again after executing build-castle-warehouse.bat

 ### install-modules-castle-warehouse.bat

 This file uses npm to install the necessary npm packages.